Scientists have found what they call a “selfish supergene” in mice.

 This supergene has the capabilities of spreading internationally relatively unhindered.
 The likelihood of small colonies of mice in geographically restricted areas being eliminated is large, but the likelihood of all mice with the gene being hindered is unrealistic.

-This would then make it a great vector for transmission of bioterror-related weapons.
+This would then make it a great vector for the transmission of bioterror-related weapons.

 A mouse that had the ability to spread their genetic variations on a 90-10 scale would be an insanely large target of a CRISPR-edited germline vector.
 The mice with the supergene mutation could pass their genetic material (and subsequent disease) through such a high margin of success that it would create a perfect vector for the spread of infections.